15°C New York

 2. Ransomware Attacks

 Ransomware is a type of malware that encrypts an institution’s data, rendering it inaccessible until a ransom is paid.
-Financial institutions are attractive targets for ransomware attacks due to the potential for significant financial gain.
+This sector is the attractive targets for ransomware attacks due to the potential for significant financial gain.
 These attacks can cause operational disruptions and financial losses.

 3. Data Breaches